vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/tekton-gs-p2.md

         - --context=$(params.pathToContext)
 ```

-Here, a new `Task` named `build-docker-image-from-git-source` is created.
-The best way to understand this is to walk through the `spec` piece-by-piece.
+Here, a new `Task` named "build-docker-image-from-git-source" is created.
+The best way to understand this is to walk through the spec step by step.

-First, there are two `params` that the Task will expect:
+First, there are two `params` that the `Task` will expect:

-1. `pathToDockerFile`: Where the Dockerfile is in your code, defaulting to the root directory.
+1. `pathToDockerFile` — Where the Dockerfile is in your code, defaulting to the root directory.
-2. `pathToContext`: The directory that Kaniko should look for your code in.
+2. `pathToContext` — The directory in which Kaniko should look for your code.
 If no alternative directory is provided, it assumes that the root directory of your code is the build context.

 Next, it defines two `resources` that it expects.
-It expects one `input` (which it will refer to as `docker-source`) of type `git`.
-It also expects one `output` (referred to as `builtImage`) of type `image`.
+It expects one `input` (which it will refer to as "docker-source") of type `git`.
+It also expects one output (referred to as `builtImage`) of type `image`.
 As a reminder, a `Task` is simply outlining what inputs and output it expects, but it's not yet defining them.
-You may expect that these will match the two `PipelineResource` objects that were defined earlier, and you'd be right.
+You might expect that these will match the two `PipelineResource` objects that were defined earlier, and you'd be right.
 The final piece of YAML that you'll define later will tie the two together.

 Finally, the `Task` needs to define what `steps` to take.
-Since Kaniko contains all of the logic it needs inside the container image, there's just a single step.
-Using the Kaniko container image, this step runs the `/kaniko/executor` image with three flags: `--dockerfile`, `--destination`, and `--context`.
-Each of these flags take in the information defined in the `params` and `resources` sections.
+Since Kaniko contains all the logic it needs inside the container image, there's just a single step.
+Using the Kaniko container image, this step runs the `/kaniko/executor` command with three flags: `--dockerfile`, `--destination`, and `--context.` Each of these flags takes in the information defined in the `params` and `resources` sections.

 Phew, that was a lot to digest.
-Take a moment and make sure you understand each of these sections.
-At a high level, this `Task` takes two parameters with two inputs and runs one executable.
+Take a moment to make sure you understand each of these sections.
+At a high level, this Task takes two parameters with two inputs and runs one executable.

-Now there's one final piece, which is the `TaskRunner` to run this `Task`:
+There's one final piece, which is the `TaskRunner` to run this `Task`:

 ```yaml
 apiVersion: tekton.dev/v1beta1